Artificial Intelligence at the Edge!

 Stage 3 Develop your design!

-Teams develop their projects using the DE10-Nano development kit.
-Developers may use Arduino shields or any other boards that interface to the DE10-Nano board for their design.
+Teams develop their projects using the DE10-Nano development kit or OpenVINO Starter Kit.
+Developers may use Arduino shields or any other boards that interface to the two boards for their design.
 Utilize web resource provided by Terasic, Intel, and other sponsors for technical support as needed.
 Upload your completed design paper and project video before the deadline (both are required).

 The Design Paper should include: